 The Rating System

 Some of my posts include ratings of food and restaurants.
 These ratings are by necessity highly subjective, and are also a reflection of the time and place.
-My visit might have been on a "good" or "bad" day (for the restaurant or for me), my dining companions might have been delightful or grating.
-And all restaurants evolve over time, so a couple years can make a huge difference, for better or for worse.
-And there is a limit as to how well a single meal can "evaluate" a restaurant, which is why professional reviewers generally make multiple visits.
+My visit might have been on a “good” or “bad” day (for the restaurant or for me), my dining companions might have been delightful or grating.
+All restaurants evolve over time, so a couple years can make a huge difference, for better or for worse.
+And there is a limit as to how well a single meal can “evaluate” a restaurant, which is why professional reviewers generally make multiple visits.

 Dishes and restaurants are rated on a 1-20 scale.
 At the top end, the scale mirrors Michelin's ratings system:

-19 = solid 3-star Michelin
+19 = exceptional 3-star Michelin

 17 = 2-star Michelin